 If you or a family member decides to hire a personal injury lawyer in Del Paso Heights and file a claim against the negligent motorist, you can seek compensation for the following economic and non-economic damages:

 - Your incurred and future medical bills (e.g., ER care, ambulance, surgeries, medications, etc.)

 - Lost wages due to time missed from work

 - Future wages (if you are left disabled after the wreck)

 - Punitive damages (in specific cases)

-According to California Code of Civil Procedure § 335.1, you have two years to file a civil lawsuit against the motorist.
-The proverbial clock starts ticking on the date of the accident.
+According to California laws, you have two years to file a civil lawsuit against the motorist from the accident date.
 If you fail to file suit within two years, a California court will likely dismiss your case.

 If you or a loved one suffered a severe injury while attempting to cross the street in and around Del Paso Heights, you may find that contacting an experienced pedestrian accident lawyer will prove vital to your case's successful resolution.Del Paso Heights Pedestrian Accident Lawyer

 The results are often catastrophic when a pedestrian is hurt in a motor vehicle collision.
 Do not hesitate to contact our injury lawyers immediately at (916) 921-6400 or (800) 404-5400 for free and friendly advice.
 We have been serving Del Paso Heights and the Northern California community since 1982, assisting injured people and their families after accidents.
 See our past verdicts and settlements.